 Day Seats are discounted tickets that are available for purchase, and are to be used, on the same day at the theatre.
 Please note that the availability of tickets is based on the discretion of the Royal Festival Hall Box Office, and may not be available for all shows.

 Day Seats at Royal Festival Hall are currently unavailable for purchase.
-They will be made available once the show opens.
+Check back once the show opens.

 Q: Is there a way to purchase Circus 1903 TKTS tickets online, instead of waiting in line at the TKTS booths?